What is an MQTT gateway or bridge ?

 - Over the air updates

-Theengs plug (opens new window) is available flashed with OpenMQTTGateway, and brings the functions below:
+Theengs plug (opens new window) brings the following features:

-- BLE to MQTT gateway, tens of Bluetooth devices supported thanks to Theengs Decoder library.
+- BLE to MQTT gateway, tens of Bluetooth devices (opens new window) supported thanks to Theengs Decoder library.
 The plug uses an ESP32 acting as a BLE to Wifi gateway to scan, decode and forward the data of the nearby sensors,

 - Smart plug that can be controlled remotely,